How to Perform Gatling Load Testing and API Testing

 With import lines, we made the necessary importing operations.

 Our TestAPISimulation class will be extending Simulation from io.gatling.core.scenario.Simulation.

 You can think “val” keyword as an expression for variable.
-With httpConf variable, we defined our baseUrl for the targeted server. “.header” lines help us to provide header information for our requests.
+With httpConf variable, we defined our baseUrl for the targeted server. “.custom-header” lines help us to provide custom-header information for our requests.

 “scn” variable gives us the opportunity to define requests for our scenario.
 We give a name for the scenario, and then with .exec() method, we created our GET request for /api/users/2 endpoint.
 And .check() method allows us to make an assertion for response code.

 Lastly, we decide about our load with setUp function.